 What You Will Need To Reset Your Freezer

 If you are thinking about resetting your freezer, the good news is that you will not need a lot to do this.
-The most important thing is you need to have access to your freezer and the control panel.
+The most important thing is that you need to have access to your freezer and the control panel.
+Depending on the brand, the location of this panel will vary.
+Here are the most common places to look for:

 5 Steps To Reset Your Freezer and Fix Common Issues